-The Founder - The Venerable Master Hsuan Hua :The Avatamsaka Monastery is a branch of the Dharma Realm Buddhist Association in Alberta, Canada.
+The Avatamsaka Monastery is a branch of the Dharma Realm Buddhist Association (DRBA) in Alberta, Canada.
 The founder, the Venerable Master Hsuan Hua worked tirelessly to overcome adversity.
 He pushed for Sutra translations, built numerous monasteries, founded schools, and developed talented Sangha members.
 He taught living beings in the Dharma Ending Age about the Proper Dharma so that they would cultivate honestly.
 He never paused to transform and guide living beings.

 In 1985 members of the Dharma Realm Buddhist Association first came to Calgary.
 Avatamsaka Monastery was then located in southeast Calgary near the zoo in a district called Ramsey.
 The all brick building was small 3,000 ft2 in a difficult to find location.
 In just three or four years, members began looking for a larger facility .

 NowFinally, in 1996 the Avatamsaka Monastery moved to the new building located on the edge of the downtown district.
 The building sits adjacent to the Bow River, contains about 21,000 ft2 of floor space, and is constructed of reinforced concrete capable of supporting more than three additional stories.

 1st floor - Reception Area, Offices, display areas and lecture area.